ronnieoverby/documentum-rest-client-dotnet/README.md

 ### RestClient

 This project implements a REST client as a DLL library.
-It implements the REST API functions of folder/document CRUD, folder navigation, document versioning, content upload/download, copy, move, link, unlink, DQL query, etc. However, it does not cover the full list of Documentum REST resources yet.
-It implements the JSON media type.
-It implements HTTP Basic authentication and optionally supports Kerberos.
+It implements all services in Documentum REST 7.2 .
+It uses the JSON media type.
+It supports HTTP Basic authentication and optionally supports Kerberos.

 Here is the code to start a Documentum REST services from **Home Document**.
 ```C#